Khattab1412/Layoffs-sql-analysis/README.md

 3. **Run the Queries:**
    - Execute the SQL queries provided in the repository to perform the analyses.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or further information, please contact [Your Name] at [Your Email].
+For any questions or further information, please contact [Mohamed Alaa] at [muhammedalaa1412@gmail.com].